Can You Eat Honeycomb?

 How Do You Eat Raw Honeycomb?

-Here comes the fun part, eating!
+Here comes the fun part, eating honeycomb!
 And for this particular ingredient, we know chances are pretty high you haven’t had much practice experimenting with honeycomb in the kitchen before.
 But don’t worry, we are here to help.

-Honeycomb isn’t just a prized ingredient because of it’s delicious flavor, it’s also very versatile in the kitchen.
-There are endless uses of honeycomb, and its potential is really only limited by your imagination.
-Just remember it is a sweetener and it works great in hot beverages or broken up over a savory sandwich.
+Honeycomb isn’t just a prized ingredient because of its delicious flavor, it’s also very versatile in the kitchen.
+There are endless uses of honeycomb, and its potential is only limited by your imagination.
+Just remember it is a sweetener … it works beautifully in hot beverages or broken up over a savory sandwich.
 You don’t need a lot of honeycomb to impart tantalizing sweetness, texture and flavor.

 To enjoy honeycomb in its purest form, you can cut off a piece and start nibbling.
-However, the comb is extremely messy and difficult to cut.
+However, the natural honeycomb is extremely messy and difficult to cut.
 That's why you’ll love Pass the Honey’s convenient, individual cuts of honeycomb.
 The sweet taste combined with its chewy texture makes for a delicious treat for any time of the day.
 Best of all, kids love snacking on honeycomb as well.
 You can treat your children to a piece of honeycomb as a healthier alternative to processed snacks and candy.
 It’s a win-win for everyone.
-However, make sure you don’t share this delicious treat with a child under 12 months old.
+(Just make sure you don’t share this treat with a child under 12 months old.)

 When it comes to entertaining, try adding honeycomb to a cheese and cracker board.
-Not only does it give off a sophisticated and enticing appearance to your appetizer, but it also pairs perfectly with cheeses and bread.
+Not only does it give off a sophisticated and enticing appearance to your appetizer, but it also pairs perfectly with all cheese types, bread and fruits.

-If you are a fan of starting your day with something sweet, try stirring in some raw honeycomb into your favorite Greek yogurt and top with granola.
+If you are a fan of starting your day with something sweet, try stirring in some crumbled chunks of raw honeycomb into your favorite Greek yogurt and top with granola.
 You can even enjoy it on a bowl of oatmeal with fresh strawberries added to it.
 These morning bowls are incredibly easy and quick to make.
-It’s also a healthier alternative to sugary cereals and other processed breakfast foods you normally find at the market.
+It’s a healthier alternatives to sugary cereals and other processed breakfast foods you normally find at the grocery store.

 Don’t think we’ve forgotten about dessert.
 While there are endless ways to get creative in the kitchen, especially when it comes to your sweets, sometimes keeping it simple is better.
 One of our favorite sweet treats is placing a large portion of honeycomb atop a scoop of vanilla ice cream.
-Pair this with a warm cup of tea and you’ve got yourself the perfect end to your day.
+Pair this with a warm cup of tea and you’ve got yourself the perfect ingredients to end to your day.